-Regardless of who you plan to vote for, how much of a priority do you think each of the following should be for the next Government: Top priority Important but not top priority One of many priorities Not a priority at all On't know
+Regardless of who you plan to vote for, how much of a priority do you think each of the following should be for the next Government:

 Why are people voting Reform UK?

 Reasons for voting Reform UK

 You said you would vote for Reform UK.
 What are the most important factors in your decision to vote for the Reform UK?
 Select up to three